 Alternative asset classes (private equity, private debt, venture capital, infrastructure and real estate) have grown significantly over the past years and are expected to continue to grow as institutional (and individual) investors seek ways to diversify their portfolio holdings with various return and risk profiles.

-This Alternatives Valuation curriculum has been developed with PwC’s Academy to help participants understand the challenges associated with fair valuation assessment of alternative investments/assets.
+This Alternatives Valuation curriculum has been developed in collaboration with Luxembourg PwC experts to help participants understand the challenges associated with fair valuation assessment of alternative investments/assets.

-This module will help you to develop a foundational knowledge on valuation concepts, methodologies and techniques used to value the alternative asset classes (private equity, private debt, venture capital, infrastructure and real estate).
+This module will help participants develop a foundational knowledge on valuation concepts, methodologies and techniques used to value the alternative asset classes (private equity, private debt, venture capital, infrastructure and real estate).

 The module will cover the following topics: